hirefrank/www/content/posts/announcing-nycsummerfilms.md

-Title: @NYCSummerFilms
-Date: 2014-05-18 17:30
+---
+title: "@NYCSummerFilms"
+date: 2014-05-18T17:30:21-05:00
-Slug: announcing-nycsummerfilms
+slug: announcing-nycsummerfilms
-Tags: movies, nyc, twitter
-Summary: Follow @NYCSummerFilms to get daily reminders of free movies playing this summer in NYC.
+summary: "Follow @NYCSummerFilms to get daily reminders of free movies playing this summer in NYC."
+draft: false
+---

 **Updated 5/31:** Is Facebook your jam?
 If so, [like our Facebook Page](http://hrfnk.us/1wslQfS) and stay up-to-date with showtimes in your news feed.